Want a Stronger Relationship? Start Acting Like a Financial Team

 In business, finance teams meet regularly to review budgets, track expenses, and prep for the future.
 Couples should be doing the same thing.

 Pick a frequency that feels right for you: monthly, quarterly, whatever works.
-Sit down together, look at your income, your spending, your savings goals.
+Sit down together, look at your income, your spending, and your savings goals.
 Keep it short and focused, and make it part of your routine.
 (Yes, wine can be involved.)

 Why it helps: It turns money conversations into normal, proactive check-ins instead of high-stress “we need to talk” moments.